UK’s Cameron faces EU leaders after Brexit vote

 Britain's reluctance to start divorce proceedings has led some countries to think there may be space for a solution to keep it in the bloc, with Poland's ruling party chief suggesting Monday there should be a second referendum.

-But other countries including France are taking a harder line, with Hollande telling Britain it should "not waste time".
+But other countries including France are taking a harder line, with Hollande telling Britain it should "not waste time".it

 The British government source suggested that Cameron will go to Brussels with the view that Britain is still a full EU member – despite its decision to leave, a position that may ruffle some feathers.